-- 1. Inspect the object to decide just how it should be grasped and how to avoid sharp edges, slivers, splinters, or other things that might cause injury. - 2.
-A preliminary "lift" shall be made to be sure the load can be handled. - 3.
-Feet shall be solidly placed.
-Usually, a more effective effort can be applied if one foot is placed slightly ahead of the other. - 4.
-Get as close to the load as possible, with the legs bent at the knees, at an angle of about 90 degrees.
-Standing up from this position requires about half the effort required to stand from a full squat.
+- 3. In order to carry a heavy object from one place to another, the loader (s) will be safe (s) first There is a clear route to follow. - 4.
+Inspect the object to determine how it should be gripped and how to avoid sharp edges, Splinters, or other things that can cause injury. - 5.
+A preliminary "Survey" will be made to ensure that the cargo can be treated. - 6.
+The feet will be arranged in a solid way.
+Generally, a more effective effort can be Applied if one foot is placed slightly ahead of the other. - 7.
+Get as close to the load as possible, with your legs bent at your knees, at an angle Of about 90 degrees.
+Standing from this position requires approx. Half of the effort required to stop completely from squatting.

 Keep the back as straight as possible.
-It may be far from vertical, but should not be arched.
-In the proper position, the leg muscles are in tension, ready to do the work, while the back muscles are "locked," or tensed, so that the back is held rigid.
+It could be far from vertical, but it should not be arched.
+In the correct position, the leg muscles are tight, ready to do the work, while the back muscles are "intertwined", or tightened so that the back kept rigid.

-- 8. A firm grip shall be had on the load, with one end lifted first, if necessary, in order to get a hand under it. - 9.
-To lift, the legs shall be straightened at the same time the back is moved to the vertical. - 10.
+- 8.A firm grip shall be had on the load, with one end lifted first, if necessary, in order to get a hand under it. - 9.To lift, the legs shall be straightened at the same time the back is moved to the vertical. - 10.
 To lift an object above shoulder height, one end shall be placed on the high point and the hands shifted to allow the load to be pushed up and over. - 11.
 To change direction, the entire body, including the feet, shall be turned.
 A twisting motion may result in an injury.
 This procedure shall be followed even when carrying very small objects. - 12.
 Lowering is basically the reverse of lifting. - 13.
 Don't underestimate the need for careful instruction and supervision of these matters.
-In a year's time, at-risk lifting behavior accounts for a high percentage of injuries. - 14.
+In ayear's time, at-risk lifting behavior accounts for a high percentage of injuries. - 14.
 Principal Hazards - a.
 Sprains, strains, especially involving back. - b.
 Struck by failing object being handled.